 since $|G(x)| < 1$ on $(0,u)$.

-{\bf We collectively refer to $\Delta t (a,b), \Delta y (a,b), \Delta z (a,b)$ as the periods associated to $(a,b)$} It will be crucial that they are independent of where we start along the curve, i.e. of the $t$ in equation (\ref{half-period-relation}.
+{\bf We collectively refer to $\Delta t (a,b), \Delta y (a,b), \Delta z (a,b)$ as the periods associated to $(a,b)$}.
+It will be crucial that they are independent of where we start along the curve, i.e. of the $t$ in equation (\ref{half-period-relation}).
 The functions $\Delta y (a,b), \Delta z (a,b)$ and $\Delta t(a,b) = L(a,b)/2$ are analytic functions of $(a,b)$ in a neighborhood of any value $(a,b)$ for which they are finite.

 The periods at $(a,b)$ are finite if the Hill endpoint $u = u (a, b)$ is a simple root of $1 - G(x)^2$. ( Note that, by definition of ``Hill interval'', $1 - G(x)^2$ has no zeros in the interior $(-u, u)$ of its Hill interval.)
 The endpoint $u$ is a double root if and only if it is a critical point of $G$ in which case the geodesic is not periodic.
-Situations where new roots appear in the Hill interior and where $u \to \infty$ arise through limits which appear when we investigate candidate long-period minimizers approaching a heteroclinic geodesic at a key step below in our argument for proving theorem \ref{main}.
-At this step we need to understand something about the asymptotics of periods.
+Situations where new roots appear in the interior of the Hill interval and where $u \to \infty$ arise through limits which appear when we investigate candidate long-period minimizers approaching a heteroclinic geodesic at a key step below in our argument for proving theorem \ref{main}.